 It is related to the various ways used to gain knowledge about the project domain and requirements.
 The various sources of domain knowledge include customers, business manuals, the existing software of same type, standards and other stakeholders of the project.

 The techniques used for requirements elicitation include interviews, brainstorming, task analysis, Delphi technique, prototyping, etc. Some of these are discussed here.
 Elicitation does not produce formal models of the requirements understood.
-Instead, it widens the knowledge domain of the analyst and thus helps in providing input to the next stage.
+Instead, it widens the domain knowledge of the analyst and thus helps in providing input to the next stage.

 This activity is used to produce formal software requirement models.
 All the requirements including the functional as well as the non-functional requirements and the constraints are specified by these models in totality.
 During specification, more knowledge about the problem may be required which can again trigger the elicitation process.